Whilst arbitration is a recognised form of dispute resolution in Luxembourg, litigation is mostly used by domestic parties.

 Save for the matters excluded from arbitration, it is generally accepted that the argument that the arbitral tribunal lacks competence must be raised in the first written submissions of the relevant party.

-Generally, the District Courts of Luxembourg are reluctant to intervene in issues of jurisdiction.
-As mentioned in 3.3 National Courts' Approach, above, if one of the parties to an arbitration agreement refers a dispute to a court despite the existence of a valid arbitration clause, the court will stay the action and refer the parties to arbitration and this even though the arbitral tribunal is not yet constituted at the time of the filing of the court action.
+Generally, the courts of Luxembourg are reluctant to intervene in issues of jurisdiction.
+As mentioned in 3.3 National Courts' Approach, if one of the parties to an arbitration agreement refers a dispute to a court despite the existence of a valid arbitration clause, the court will stay the action and refer the parties to arbitration and this even though the arbitral tribunal is not yet constituted at the time of the filing of the court action.

 In the event a partial award on jurisdiction is rendered, as this is considered a final decision which can no longer be challenged before the arbitrators, there are no restrictions under Luxembourg law for a party to challenge the jurisdiction of the arbitral tribunal before the courts as soon as this partial award is rendered.